 The keyword old solar 84 uses the solar composition used in versions 84 - 94 of the code.
 These are defined in Table 7.3 and were taken from the meteoritic abundances of Grevesse and Anders (1989) with extensions by Grevesse and Noels (1993).
 The keyword Cameron uses the Cameron (1982) abundances.
+The keyword Allen uses the Allen (1973) abundances.
 These are maintained for historical reasons.